47 tools available in single-command and interactive REPL modes — no LLM subscription required for direct tool invocation.

 |---|---|

 Requires Operator trust level.
-Run external SchemaSmith applications that interact with live databases.
+Run the SchemaSmith CLI tools as subprocesses against live databases.
 All tools prompt for confirmation.

 | Command | Description |